 Rohr Chabad Jewish Center

 Originally built between 1900 and 1901 for local Morgantown resident Mary S. Walters, the building and land that has housed West Virginia University's Rohr Chabad Jewish Center since 2007 earned a place on the National Register of Historic Places in 1983.
-The brick late-Queen Anne Revival structure is one of the last remaining residences from this time period in downtown Morgantown, during which many local elites elaborate homes around the core of what was then the area's business district.
-The architect is unknown.
+The brick late-Queen Anne Revival structure is one of the last remaining residences from this time period in downtown Morgantown, during which many local elites built elaborate homes around the core of what was then the area's business district.
 The house served as a private residence, boarding house, fraternity house, campus ministry building, and business office, before its purchase for the use of the Rohr Chabad Jewish Center in 2007.
-During the school year the center hosts a weekly Shabbat dinner every Friday night at 7:15 PM, and rabbi open office hours are on Wednesdays from 1 to 3 PM.

 Backstory and Context